bevyengine/bevy-website/content/contribute/helping-out/writing-docs.md

     typos
     ```

-    in the root directory of your local Bevy Website repository.
+    in the root directory of your local Bevy's website's repository.

     This will format markdown files and tell you the issues in HTML files.
 In order to run the command you should install `markdownlint-cli`, `djlint`, and `typos-cli`.
 See for installation: <https://github.com/igorshubovych/markdownlint-cli>, <https://www.djlint.com/docs/getting-started/>, and <https://github.com/crate-ci/typos?tab=readme-ov-file#install>.